phreakyphoenix/WhatsAppBulkMessenger/README.md

 ## :performing_arts: Disclaimer

 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or any of its affiliates or subsidiaries.
 This is an independent and unofficial software.
-The developers claim no responsibility and offer no warranties.
-Use at your own risk.
+The developers claim no responsibility and offer no warranty.